MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 This feature is currently available for files stored in Box, G Suite, SharePoint Online, and OneDrive for Business.
 More cloud apps will be supported in future versions.

-Files that were labeled with protection outside of Cloud App Security can't currently be scanned or changed by Cloud App Security.
+Files that were labeled with protection outside of Cloud App Security can't be changed by Cloud App Security.
+However, you can scan these files by granting permissions to [inspect content for protected files](content-inspection.md#content-inspection-for-protected-files).
 Files that were labeled (without protection) external to Cloud App Security, can be scanned and Cloud App Security can apply a different label (with or without protection) as defined in Cloud App Security policies.

 ## How it works
 You're probably familiar with file classification labels in [Azure Information Protection](https://docs.microsoft.com/azure/information-protection/what-is-information-protection).
 You can see the Azure Information Protection classification tags in Cloud App Security.
 As soon as you integrate Cloud App Security with Azure Information Protection, Cloud App Security scans files as follows: